 A sense of doom is persistent and ambient.
 It is the background weight, the heavy knowledge that something is off, the feeling that has been present for days or weeks without particularly escalating.
 It settles into the texture of ordinary life.
 It is dull rather than sharp, chronic rather than acute.

-A sense of impending doom is urgent and immediate.
+A feeling of impending doom is urgent and immediate.
 It is the sudden or rapidly building certainty that something catastrophic is happening or about to happen right now.
 The defining feature is the quality of imminence, the insistence that something must be done immediately, that the window is closing.
 It is sharp rather than dull, acute rather than chronic.

 Background weight